Why Does My Dog Lay In The Bathroom?

 That’s it!
 Everything you need to know about why some dogs love to lay down and take a nap in the bathroom!
 While the bathroom is a popular spot, many of these reasons apply to other floors in the house too!

 In most cases, it’s simply a great spot for your dog to unwind and relax but in some cases, anxiety could be driving your dog to seek refuge in the bathroom.
-Pay attention to context clues so you can understand the difference and never hesitate to ask for help if you’re not sure!

 Leave a Comment